mhelmetag/surflinef/README.md

 Simply run `go get github.com/mhelmetag/surflinef` and start using it in your own apps!

+**Note:** I believe any go version over 1.11 will get upset with how I do my weird JSON unmarshalling (because of Surfline's weird API data types).
+I would recommend using v2 anyways...

 ## Usage

 The full example for fetching a Forecast (and other info) can be found in `examples/main.go` and can be run with `go run examples/main.go`.